Jigglebizz/CoreAudioTest/ReadMe.md

 experience.
 I may not otherwise employ such verbose comments - I believe that CODE should tell you what it does, if it is written well.
-Comments can become stale, and the only real way to couple functionality with communicating to the maintainer is to write GOOD CODE.
+Comments can become stale, and the only real way to couple functionality with communicating to the maintainer is to write *good code* :tm:

 I wanted to build an application to interface with Windows Core Audio APIs I considered this to be a decent challenge because
-- Windows API Documentation is generally pretty poor, Core Audio is especially no exception
+- Windows API Documentation is generally pretty poor, Core Audio is especially no exception :hankey:
 - I haven't done a lot of "real" audio programming
 - I want a playground to do some audio programming.
-I use Max-MSP for this normally, but I'd like it if what I build were portable to, say, an embedded system.
+I use Max-MSP for this normally, but I'd like it if what I build were portable to, say, an embedded system. :musical_note: :musical_note:

 ### Conventions
 In some places, you will see a comment with a number in brackets